-Your unique QR code will link you to the product datasheet, test result data and calibration certificate for your product.
+Your unique QR code will link you to the product datasheet, test result data, calibration certificate and CE declaration of confirmity for your product.

 3.3 System Description

 The Kaelus line of Passive IM (PIM) Analyzers measure the distortion from passive RF components such as cables, filters, antennas, etc. The analyzer consists of two main units: